How Do ESL Teachers Evaluate an ESL Student’s Writing Skill?

 As an ESL teacher, you have to understand that second language acquisition is a complex process influenced by various factors, including the learner's age, motivation, and cultural background.
 It's important to bear in mind that language proficiency doesn't develop overnight.
 It's a gradual process that involves the integration of four key language skills: listening, speaking, reading, and writing.

-See also How Do You Teach Verbs to ESL Learners?
+See also How Do You Teach Pronouns in ESL?

 Now, let's take a look at how the aspects of cultural influence and second language acquisition impact a student's language proficiency: